sangam2256/assessment_js/README.md

 # Token Creation

-This is a simple token creation and desctruction using solidity language as well it stores information about the token
+This is a simple token creation and desctruction using solidity language as well it stores information about the token.